MicrosoftDocs/VBA-Docs/api/Access.WebBrowserControl.Value.md

 # WebBrowserControl.Value property (Access)

-Determines or specifies the text in the text box.
+Determines or specifies the text in the control.
 Read/write **Variant**.

 ## Syntax